tjodalv/laravel-blade-anchor/README.md

 </body>
 ```

-Name of the anchor can be anything you want.
-In this example we assigned name `begin.body`.
+You can name the anchor anything you like.
+In this example, we've named it `begin.body`.

-### Creating extender class
+### Creating an extender class

-After we have placed our anchor we can register extender class to render some string or Laravel View at that anchor point.
-The best place to register your anchor extenders would be in the `boot()` method of your AppServiceProvider class.
-But first, let's create a new anchor extender class with artisan command:
+Once you've positioned your anchor, you can now register an extender class that will render a string or a Laravel View at that anchor point.
+Ideally, you should register your anchor extenders in the `boot()` method of your `AppServiceProvider` class.

+But first, let's create a new anchor extender class using the Artisan command:

 ```
 php artisan make:anchor-extender WelcomePageExtender
 ```

-That command will create new extender class in `app/BladeExtenders/WelcomePageExtender.php`.
-This is a simple class that implements `__invoke()` method.
-Results of that method will be rendered at anchor point.
+This command generates a new extender class in `app/BladeExtenders/WelcomePageExtender.php`.
+This class should implement the `__invoke()` method, whose return value will be rendered at the specified anchor point.

-Example of our newly created class:
+Here's an example of our newly created class:

 ```php
 namespace App\BladeExtenders;